NUbots/NUbots/module/platform/darwin/HardwareIO/README.md

 ## Usage

-Darwin Hardware I/O connects at startup to the Darwin controller located on `/dev/CM740`.
+NUgus Hardware I/O connects at startup to the NUgus controller located on `/dev/CM740`.
 If this does not succeed an exception is thrown and startup is aborted.

-This module reads the current status of the Darwin 90 times per second and emits it as a `message::platform::RawSensors` object.
+This module reads the current status of the NUgus 90 times per second and emits it as a `message::platform::RawSensors` object.
 This includes the CM740 error code, LED panel, head and eye LED colour, buttons, voltage, accelerometer, gyroscope, left and right force-sensing resistors and each servo.

-To change the colour of the Darwin's head or eye LEDs, emit a `message::platform::RawSensors::EyeLED` or `message::platform::RawSensors::HeadLED` containing the colour you wish to set them to.
+To change the colour of the NUgus's head or eye LEDs, emit a `message::platform::RawSensors::EyeLED` or `message::platform::RawSensors::HeadLED` containing the colour you wish to set them to.

-To control the Darwin's servos, use `message::motion::ServoTarget`.
+To control the NUgus's servos, use `message::motion::ServoTarget`.
 You may emit these commands individually or emit several at once in a `message::motion::ServoTargets`.

 ## Consumes